tekartik/idb_shim.dart/README.md

 * Native exception type have no match in dart so a custom DatabaseError object is created to wrap the exception

+### Ie limitation

+IE 11, Edge 12 has the following limitations:

+* no support for reading objectStore.autoIncrement properties
+* ObjectStore.count() without argument throw a 'DataError' exception...better avoid count() on IE...